 This track appeals to American Jews, seeking to attract their attention to the personal stories told by their Russian-speaking counterparts.

-Stories told by Russian-speaking Jews thus become a mirror in which American Jews can see their own spiritual depth ensconced in the shell of rationality.
+Stories told by Russian-speaking Jews allow to discern the spiritual dimension of life more vividly and clearly and thus become a mirror in which American Jews can see their own spiritual depth ensconced in the shell of rationality.

 3. Personal Stories of Russian-speaking Jews as a Key to Overcoming the “Russian” Stereotype

 This track appeals to Jewish communities in different countries, seeking to overcome stereotypes and prejudice about Russian-speaking Jews.
 The goal is to get the outside world to see us as Jews, not “Russians.”

 Stories told by Russian-speaking Jews expose their Jewish nucleus, point to the truly Jewish behavior throughout their lives, and emphasize their Jewishness despite the customs and practices learned from Russian culture.

 Learning about these stories help Jews from different countries see our heroes not as a “distorting mirror,” “Russians,” but as their brethren, the “hidden righteous Jews” whose un-Jewish actions and decisions are in fact imbued with Jewish content and tradition that’s kept alive in their hearts.

 4. Personal Stories of Russian-speaking Jews as a GPS That Helps to Overcome the Challenges of Global Development